stanfordnlp/CoreNLP/_pages/ner.md

 ## Caseless models

-It is possible to run StanfordCoreNLP with NER models that ignore capitalization.
+It is possible to run Stanford CoreNLP with NER models that ignore capitalization.
 We have trained models like this for English.
 You can find details on the
 [Caseless models](caseless.html) page.